Our Top 10 Wedding Planning Tips for Newly Engaged Couples

 Ask questions early and trust the people around you.

-Planning a wedding can feel overwhelming, especially at the start.
-That’s why having a team who are open, approachable and genuinely invested makes such a difference.
+Planning a wedding can feel exciting and overwhelming all at once, especially at the beginning.
+That’s why having the right team around you makes such a difference.

-We encourage couples to come to our Open Days, book viewings, ask questions and get a feel for how we work.
-There’s no pressure, just honest conversations and support.
-Whether you’re newly engaged or further along in planning, we’re always happy to help you explore ideas, timings and possibilities.
+We always encourage couples to come to our Open Days, book a viewing, ask all the questions and get a real feel for the space and the people behind it.
+There’s no pressure here, just honest conversations, ideas shared openly and support when you need it.
+Whether you’re newly engaged or already knee-deep in planning, we’re always happy to help you talk things through.

-You don’t need to have everything figured out.
-That’s what we’re here for.
+You don’t need to have everything figured out yet.
+That’s what we’re here for… and we’d love to be part of it with you.

 The Wardette Studio